S&P 500 4,273.53

 One of the longest-running growth stock mutual funds is the Vanguard U.S. Growth Fund Investor Shares under the ticker VWUSX.
 The fund has more than $34 billion in assets under management and has been trading since 1959.

 With a 0.33% expense rate, the fund is reasonably priced for broad exposure to a basket of volatile growth stocks.
 The highest equity concentration is in the tech sector (35.5%), followed by consumer discretionary (18.8%), healthcare (14.3%) and communication services (10.7%).
-The fund's top holdings are large-cap growth stocks like Apple, Microsoft and NVIDIA.
-(Airbnb is the 29th highest weighted holding).
+The fund's top holdings are large-cap growth stocks like Apple, Microsoft and NVIDIA (Airbnb is the 29th highest weighted holding).

 Mutual funds don't trade like stocks or ETFs since they can't be bought or sold on exchanges.
 To buy a mutual fund, you'll need to place an order with your broker before the end of the day.
 At the end of each trading day, mutual funds calculate their net asset value (NAV), which determines the price of the individual shares.
-NAV is similar to the market cap of an ETF and is calculated by dividing the fund's total net assets by the number of shares outstanding.
+NAV is similar to the market cap of an ETF and calculated by dividing the fund's total net assets by the number of shares outstanding.
 But unlike an ETF, this price is calculated once per day.

 Mutual funds buy and sell shares to meet demands from investors.
 For example, if the fund is experiencing outflow, it must sell shares to meet redemptions.
 Since the fund constantly buys and sells shares and receives dividends, capital gains distributions are made to investors.
 If you invest in a growth stock mutual fund, you'll receive these distributions whether you sell your shares or not, which could create a taxable event.
 If you hold your growth stock mutual funds in a taxable account, be sure to keep these distributions in mind.